AndraBrata/WalkMyAndroid/README.md

 2. Open the code in Android Studio.
 3. Run the app.
 4. Make Sure to turn on your GPS.
-5. Make seure that you have google play store in your device / emulator !!!
+5. Make sure that you have google play store in your device / emulator !!!